TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/do_now.md

 mystery_function(1, 2)
 ```

-What happens in this code?
+What happens when your run this code?
 How do you know what the result was?
 <br>
 <br>
 <br>

-Keeping the function the same, rewrite the code to print out the value to the function?
+Keeping the function the same, rewrite the code to print out the value that the function returns.
 <br>
 <br>
 <br>